 - Must have the ability to turn down the award if the future faculty member does not end up successfully transferring to MSU.
 Therefore, certain solicitations, that include language stating that the award is not negotiable (e.g. award without discussion), would not be eligible for submission.

-Click here for KC procedures to add the PI to the system.
+Click here for KR procedures to add the PI to the system.

 Please contact your Proposal Team with any questions.

 Retired Faculty Member: Can a retired PI submit a proposal?